kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 12" src = "img/opskins_enable_2fa_step_12.png">

-A `.json` file will begin to download, if you open it you'll see a similar multidimensional [JSON array](https://www.w3schools.com/js/js_json_arrays.asp) as to the one below:
+A `.json` file will begin to download.
+If you open it you'll see a similar multidimensional [JSON array](https://www.w3schools.com/js/js_json_arrays.asp) as to the one below:

 ```
 {